dhunter87/di-workshop-07-tdd-intro/README.md

 **Add a test for the `pop()` method.**
 Hint: You'll need _two_ assertions to fully test that it `pop()` works.
 Explain why you chose these assersions here.

+the first new test written checks the value of the last element in the array, after the pop function has run - passed

+the second new test written checks the lenght of the array after the pop function has run

 > 💡 **REMINDER**: Do you need to commit your answers to the questions above?

 ## Part 2: The Coolculator